 While viral meningitis usually isn’t severe and goes away on its own, bacterial meningitis needs antibiotics.
 Serious cases may require intensive care.
 Delayed treatment can increase the risk for permanent brain damage or death.
 Prompt diagnosis and treatment offers the best chance for complete recovery.

-Meningitis PreventionThere is good news!
-Many forms of meningitis can be prevented with the recommended vaccine.
-According to the Centers for Disease Control and Prevention (CDC) , children should be vaccinated against bacterial meningitis.
-These vaccines are safe and effective.
-Different vaccines are given to infants and young children, preteens and teens, and college freshmen who have not been previously vaccinated.
+Many forms of meningitis can be prevented with a simple vaccine.
+The Centers for Disease Control and Prevention (CDC) recommends children and teens get vaccinated.
+Different vaccines are given to infants and young children, preteens, teens and college freshmen who have not been previously vaccinated.

 Finally, if you or your family has not yet been vaccinated for meningitis, talk with your doctor.
 He or she can recommend the best course of prevention to keep you healthy.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.